 It also pays close attention to sourcing and is transparent about the producers it uses: Ben’s Fish, Fin & Flounder, Swaledale, Farmer Tom, Giacy, Neal’s Yard, Linley Farm, Paddock Farm, Brindisa and Fresh Olive, to name a few.
 Inside, the décor is rustic and pared-back, while a garden-like coveted courtyard becomes the customers’ seat of choice during the summer months.

 The menu offers a mix of nibbles, starters, mains, sides and desserts, with dishes fluctuating with the seasons.
-Examples include starters such as langoustine with mayonnaise and fish soup with croutons, while main courses might be something along the lines of grilled monkfish with fennel and aioli or grilled onglet with beetroot and horseradish.
+Examples include starters such as blood cake and apple, and beetroot soup with creme fraiche and sorrel, while main courses might be something along the lines of braised cuttlefish with fennel, potato and aioli or grilled polenta with creamed kale.
 The dishes are often based around classic flavours executed with precision.
 For dessert, look out for the likes of raspberry and lemon pavlova, and an almond tart with Earl Grey prunes.

 To drink, the emphasis really is on wine.
 Much like the food menu, the drinks list isn’t overcrowded and includes rose, sparkling, whites, reds, sweet wines and digestifs.